AlexGodson/BMP_2_ASCII/README.md

 #Usage
 the inputs folder is really just for show/easy access, call the Asciify file and provide the filepath of a BMP image (or any image
 (theprogram wont run though))

+You can alter the settings of the converter in the Settings folder

+As of now it only converts pixel by pixel, no compression just yet so make sure the file is ~~200*300 max

 ./Asciify /home/me/Images/some_bmp_file.bmp